Study options

 Further study opportunities

-Completion of the MA degree makes a graduate eligible to apply for doctoral studies, for example, doctoral studies in the School of Arts, Design and Architecture at Aalto University.
+Completion of the MA degree makes you eligible to apply for doctoral studies, for example, in the School of Arts, Design and Architecture at Aalto University or other universities in Finland or abroad.

 Career opportunities

 • Taking an entrepreneurial path and starting one’s own company.
-Our best student games, such as Pako and Shadow Bug have enjoyed worldwide success and critical acclaim.
+Our best student games, such as Pako, Shadow Bug, and Fashion Police Squad have enjoyed worldwide success and critical acclaim.

 Research focus

 There are a number of research groups at Aalto focusing on games from different perspectives.
 Topics include but are not limited to gameplay innovation through emerging technologies, exergaming, motivation and emotion in games, the study of games as created (game design praxiology), and the interplay between game mechanics and game narrative.
-Aalto researchers are also applying and utilizing games in various contexts like medical technology and design games.
+Aalto researchers are also applying and utilising games in various contexts like medical technology and design games, and many students have found internship and thesis positions in Aalto research groups.

 Co-operation with other parties

 Game design is a multidisciplinary field by nature, bringing together experts from various backgrounds.
-The programme embraces a multidisciplinary approach that supports the development of “T-shaped” skills, providing students the benefits of both specialisation and generalisation.
-While students have the opportunity to dive deep in a single field of their interest, the programme strongly embraces collaboration across disciplines which fosters creativity and provides students with a breadth of knowledge.
-Students are also encouraged to take on very unique and personalised study paths, enabled by the large variety of elective courses available.
+The programme embraces a multidisciplinary approach that supports the development of “T-shaped” skills, providing you the benefits of both specialisation and generalisation.
+The programme strongly embraces collaboration across disciplines, which fosters creativity and provides you with a breadth of knowledge.
+All students are encouraged to take on individual study paths, enabled by the large variety of elective courses available.

 Overall, Aalto University is well-known for bridging disciplines of business, arts, technology and science.
-The lively campus and freedom of choosing elective courses across the university bring students from different fields under one roof.
-This spontaneous multidisciplinary environment sparks new ideas, gathers enthusiasts around them and gives birth to friendships, networks, and every so often, startups.
+The lively campus and freedom of choosing elective courses across the university brings students from different fields under one roof.
+This spontaneous multidisciplinary environment sparks new ideas, brings enthusiasts together and gives birth to friendships, networks, and every so often, startups.

 The next gaming revolution